JustusJG/natures-niche/README.md

-# Nature Niche
+# Natures Niche

-**Welcome to the "Nature Niche" Repository – a Minecraft Fabric mod that enriches the game world with realistic plant growth behavior.**
+**Welcome to the "Natures Niche" Repository – a Minecraft Fabric mod that enriches the game world with realistic plant growth behavior.**

-## About Nature Niche
+## About Natures Niche
-"Nature Niche" adds a new layer of realism to Minecraft by tailoring the growth conditions of plants to the biomes they are in.
+"Natures Niche" adds a new layer of realism to Minecraft by tailoring the growth conditions of plants to the biomes they are in.
 This mod aims to enhance the gaming experience by offering a more realistic representation of nature.
-From cacti that don't grow in snowy regions to wheat that won't thrive in deserts, each plant in "Nature Niche" has its specific requirements for growth and survival.
+From cacti that don't grow in snowy regions to wheat that won't thrive in deserts, each plant in "Natures Niche" has its specific requirements for growth and survival.

 ## Key Features
 - **Biome-Specific Plant Growth**: Plants only grow in their natural biomes.